AnyFetch/developers.anyfetch.com/blueprint.md

 >
 > A standard user can only update himself.

 Update information about specified user.
+Only specified fields will be updated.

 The `is_admin` flag can only be toggled by an admin.